vidinfra/flexprice/docs/prds/invoice_setup.md

 #### Overview

 The Invoice entity is a core component to enable detailed billing for Flexprice.
-It will handle generating invoices for various use cases, including subscriptions, wallet top-ups, and manual invoice generation.
-This document outlines the technical requirements and functionalities of the Invoice entity to ensure alignment with Flexprice’s goals and existing architecture.
+It will handle generating invoices for various use cases, including subscriptions and one-off charges.
+This document outlines the technical requirements and functionalities of the Invoice entity to ensure alignment with Flexprice's goals and existing architecture.

 ---